A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems

 \section{Conclusion}

 We have presented a stabilized mixed finite element method for approximating thin plate splines in two and three dimensions.
 The mixed formulation introduces two additional vector variables -- gradient of the smoother and Lagrange multiplier -- as unknowns.
 In order to be able to eliminate these variables in an efficient way, we propose to use a pair of finite element bases satisfying a biorthogonality property for discretizing the gradient and the Lagrange multiplier.
-We have shown that the finite element approximation converges to the true solution of thin plate splines in an optimal way.
+We have shown convergence of the finite element approximation to the solution of thin plate splines.